ColinFay/mdlinks/README.md

 ![](img/e.png)

-+ The current url is suggested as link
++ f you press cancel, The current url is suggested as link

 ![](img/f.png)